Become a specialist in musculoskeletal diseases

-Do you want to help human beings who suffer from pain and ailments in the musculoskeletal system?
-Do you like to disentangle complex pathological case histories, be challenged intellectually, be a part of a therapist team and carry out practical manual skills?
-Do you feel inclined towards a study programme that is both theoretical and practical?
-Then Clinical biomechanics (chiropractic) could be your new study programme!
+Do you want to help people with pain and ailments of the musculoskeletal system (bones, joints and muscles)?
+Do you like to solve complex case histories, be challenged intellectually, be part of a larger treatment team and perform practical manual skills?
+Are you keen on an education that is both theoretical and practical?
+Then Clinical Biomechanics (Chiropractic) is your new course of study!

-The study programme requires that you have the ability to navigate in a large amount of knowledge originating from many different subject fields.
-The new knowledge you gain will be related to the day-to-day life as a chiropractor by way of skill labs and apprenticeships in clinics.
-In the skill labs you will be confronted with the practical skills, typically required of a chiropractor.
-Here you will learn to:
+The training requires that you be able to apply yourself to a large amount of knowledge from many different subjects.
+The new knowledge you learn will be connected to everyday life as a chiropractor via skill laboratories and clinical internships.
+In the skill laboratories you’ll be confronted with the practical skills which constitute the hallmark of a chiropractor.
+Here you'll learn, among other things, to:

-- do different types of evidence-based manual therapy
+- Perform various types of evidence-based manual treatment

-In order to become a chiropractor you must complete a study programme that consists of:
+In order to become a chiropractor you need to complete the training, consisting of a: